Lyr-7D1h/gilded_rose_js/README.md

 # Gilded Rose

-This is the Gilded Rose kata in JavaScript with Jest
+This is my solve for the Gilded Rose kata in JavaScript with Jest

 ## Getting started